Monday, December 11, 2023

 Was Muhammad Really Sent to All People?

-These verses create a clear contradiction to the common Muslim narrative that Muhammad’s message is universal.
+These verses create a clear contradiction to the common Muslim story that Muhammad’s message is universal.
 But is this narrative even true?

 In the following verses, Muhammad is purportedly “a mercy for all creatures” and he was sent to all mankind:

 “And We have sent you (O Muhammad SAW) not but as a mercy for the 'Alamin (mankind, jinns and all that exists).”
-Quran 21:107, Muhsin Khan
+Quran 21:107, Hilali- Khan

 The Quran Was Revealed to be Easy to Understand, If You Read Arabic!